-The Service Template name has the following constraints:
+A The Service Template name has the following constraints:

-- It must only contain letters, digits, spaces, and these special characters: hyphen, period, question mark, at sign, tilde, pound sign, square brackets, angle brackets, vertical bar, equals sign, ampersand, parentheses, asterisk, curly braces, grave accent, and dollar sign. - It cannot have the same form as a MongoDB ID (24 characters of 0-9 and a-f) - It must be unique in the database.
+- It must contain only letters, digits, spaces, and these special characters: underscore, comma, hyphen, period, question mark, at sign, tilde, pound sign, square brackets, angle brackets, vertical bar, equals sign, ampersand, parentheses, asterisk, curly braces, grave accent, and dollar sign. - It cannot have the same form as a MongoDB ID (24 characters of 0-9 and a-f) - It must be unique in the database.